acrossfields/idilsezer/en/background/celta.md

 [[BLOCK_DESC]]
 <div class="bg-indented">
-  <p>By successfully completing the full-time course delivered at International House Bogotá, I was awarded the Cambridge English Level 5 Certificate in Teaching English to Speakers of Other Languages (CELTA) with Grade B. In addition to extensive written assignments, this 4-week course involved 120 hours of classroom-based training comprising theoretical sessions, lesson observations, assisted lesson planning, teaching practice, and feedback sessions.</p>
+  <p>By successfully completing the full-time course delivered at International House Bogotá, I was awarded the Certificate in Teaching English to Speakers of Other Languages (CELTA) with Grade B by Cambridge English.
+In addition to extensive written assignments, this 4-week course involved 120 hours of classroom-based training comprising theoretical sessions, lesson observations, assisted lesson planning, teaching practice, and feedback sessions.</p>
 </div>

 [[BLOCK_SUB1]]